Parik27/SA.Rainbomizer/README.md

 ## Contribution 🌈

-You can contribute to the project by reporting any crashes/issues you encounter in the [Issues](https://github.com/Parik27/Rainbomizer/issues) section of the repository
+You can contribute to the project by reporting any crashes/issues you encounter in the [Issues](https://github.com/Parik27/Rainbomizer/issues) section of the repository.

 Pull requests are welcome but are required to follow the current style used in the project.